Why Health Equity and Climate Change Go Hand in Hand

 History matters for climate vulnerability.
 Across the country, discriminatory policies have resulted in people of color living in more polluted areas or in places at higher risk of extreme weather events like flooding or fire.
 One recent study found that the U.S. government displaced Indigenous peoples to areas that are disproportionately exposed to climate risks.

 Even sweeping climate disasters have equity implications.
 The Marshall Fire, in which climate change played a key role, leveled entire communities in Boulder County at the end of 2021.
-But people with fewer resources are less likely to be able to, for instance, pay astronomical rents to remain in their neighborhoods or be able to afford a car to get around as their communities are rebuilt — and are therefore at risk of stress and even of being displaced from their neighborhoods.
+But people with fewer resources are less likely to be able to, for instance, pay astronomical rents or be able to afford a car to get around as their communities are rebuilt — and are therefore at risk of stress and even of being displaced from their neighborhoods.

 Doing Things Differently